 Have you ever seen what normal insect repellant does if it leaks?
 It literally eats through what it’s been sitting or lying on.
 Now imagine what that does to your skin or your childrens skin.

 That’s why I took this totally natural (and great smelling) version with us.
-Made from geranium and eucalyptus oils as well as lemongrass extract it works!
+Made from Citronella, Lavender, Lemon Myrtle, Peppermint and Sage essential oils, it works!
 I imagine this is what people did for centuries to keep the insects at bay (that and gin and tonic!) before the nasty DEET products became all the rage.